verekia/blitz-app-steps/02-project-setup/README.md

       - '5433:5432'
 ```

-If you ever want to reset the database, just delete the `data` folder.
+If you ever want to reset the database, just delete the `data` folder and restart the `db` container.

-Note that the dev database will be on port `5432` of your machine, and the testing database on port `5433`.
+Note that the dev database will be on port `5432` of your machine, and the testing one on port `5433`.

 - **Add to `.gitignore`**: